 The property (as acquired) was sized 750 acres (~3 km2 / 1 mi2), of which Walt Disney agreed to donate 190+ acres (77+ hectares, in the southernmost part) to Harbour Island Eleuthera/local government for creating a nature park.

-Walt Disney's other private Bahamian island destination is Castaway Cay.
+Walt Disney's other/second private Bahamian island destination is Castaway Cay.
 Both exclusive Disney cruise ports in The Bahamas are managed by Walt Disney Company's subsidiary Disney Parks and Resorts.
-Statistics show that around 2/3 of all Disney cruises (208 itineraries in 2018) visit Bahamas and that nearly 80% of these tourists are young families (with children under 18) and household income ~USD 136,000.
+Statistics show that around 2/3 of all Disney voyages (208 itineraries in 2018) visit the Bahamas and that nearly 80% of these tourists are young families (with children under 18) and household income ~USD 136,000.

 Disney Lighthouse Cay (private island cruise port and resort)

 On March 7, 2019, behind closed doors, Disney and Bahamas secretly signed for Lighthouse Point an HoA (Heads of Agreement).
 On March 9, in Tarpum Bay, Bahamas' Prime Minister announced the deal at a town hall meeting, followed by an official government press release.
 On March 20, the HoA was tabled at the House of Assembly session.
 The revealed to the media contract described Walt Disney’s development plans for the Lighthouse Point property and both parties' concessions.
 The document was signed by Camille F Johnson (Bahamas) and Jeff Vahle (President of Disney Signature Experiences).